0Kareem0/terminal-organizer/README.md

 # Terminal Organizer 🗂️

-A Python script that organizes files in any directory by **file type** — like a mini Shazam for your Downloads folder 😎
+A Python script that organizes files in any directory by **file type** 😎
 Includes **dry-run preview**, **undo**, and supports folders like `~/Downloads`.

 ---